w3c/wai-presentations2all/content/index.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page helps you make your presentations, talks, meetings, and training accessible to everyone in your potential audience, including people with disabilities and others.
-Inclusive presentations have <a href="#benefits">many benefits</a>.
+This page helps you make your presentations, meetings, and training accessible to everyone in your potential audience and meetings, including people with disabilities and others.

 {::nomarkdown}
 {% include box.html type="end" %}